PowerBiDevCamp/TenantManagement/README.md

 **Microsoft.Identity.Web.UI**.
 The package named **Microsoft.Graph** has
 been included to support .NET programming with the Microsoft Graph API.
-The package named **Microsoft.PowerBI.Api** has been included to support .NET programming against the Power BI REST API.
+The package named **Microsoft.PowerBI.Api** has been included to support .NET programming with the Power BI REST API.

 <img src="Images\ReadMe\media\image26.png" width=500 />